Skip to content

 1720 – James Alexander – Scotland

-James Alexander, father of William Alexander (Lord Stirling) was a large landowner and had to deal with “squatters” on his land.
+James Alexander, father of William Alexander (Lord Stirling), was a large landowner who had to deal with “squatters” on his land.
 James Pitney was noted as being on James’ land when he first arrived in the area.
-Research shows Cornelius Brees from Staten Island, bought land in 1720 from James Alexander on the East side of the Dead River which had been occupied by James Pitney.
-John Ayres son Obadiah also bought land from Alexander.
+Research shows Cornelius Brees, from Staten Island, bought land in 1720 from James Alexander on the East side of the Dead River, which had been occupied by James Pitney.
+John Ayres’s son Obadiah also bought land from Alexander.

 Page 196 tells it all – Click Here

 William Alexander, son of James Alexander, was born in New York City in 1726.
-Stirling led a brilliant military career and received praise from his colleagues as well as his enemies.
+Stirling led a brilliant military career and received praise from his colleagues and enemies.
 After his death on Jan.
-15, 1783, his wife Lady Stirling received a letter of esteem from General Washington.
-There are a series of boxes of documented transactions at the New Jersey Historical Society.
+15, 1783, his wife, Lady Stirling, received a letter of esteem from General Washington.
+The New Jersey Historical Society has a series of boxes of documented transactions.

 1720 – Cornelius Brees (Breese) – Staten Island, NY

 Three members of the Brees family gave the ultimate sacrifice during the war.
 John Brees Sr., John Brees Jr.( b.
-8 Nov 1738 ) and Stephen Brees all gave their lives fighting for the new nation and are buried in the Presbyterian cemetery.
+8 Nov 1738 ) and Stephen Brees all fought for the new nation and are buried in the Presbyterian cemetery.
 Cornelius served as a Sergeant in the NJ Frontier Militia in 1757 and 1758.
 John’s son Timothy (b.1758) Brees married Elizabeth Doty.

 1722 – James Pitney – New Brunswick, NJ